terraform-google-modules/terraform-google-log-export/modules/bq-log-alerting/README.md

 ### General

 * You need an existing "logging" project.
-* A [Log export](https://github.com/terraform-google-modules/terraform-google-log-export) with a [BigQuery destination](https://github.com/terraform-google-modules/terraform-google-log-export/tree/master/modules/bigquery) in the logging project.
+* A [Log export](https://github.com/terraform-google-modules/terraform-google-log-export) with a [BigQuery destination](https://github.com/terraform-google-modules/terraform-google-log-export/tree/master/modules/bigquery) created in the logging project.
 The export filter should include at least:
   * "logName: /logs/cloudaudit.googleapis.com%2Factivity"
   * "logName: /logs/cloudaudit.googleapis.com%2Fdata_access"
   * "logName: /logs/compute.googleapis.com%2Fvpc_flows"
-* It is necessary to use a service account to authenticate the Google Terraform provider to be able to create the Security Command Center "BQ Log Alerts" Source.
-This is a restriction of the Security Command Center API
+* In order to execute this submodule you must configure and use a Service Account.
 * [Google App Engine](https://cloud.google.com/appengine) must be enabled in the logging project.
 To enable it manually use:

 ```shell